microsoft/WhatTheHack/xxx-AzureRouteServer/Coach/Solution-01.md

 ## Sample deployment script

-You can use this script to deploy a Hub and Spoke vnet, Test VMs, Azure VPN Gateway
+You can use this script to deploy a Hub and Spoke vnet, Test VMs, Azure VPN Gateway.
+Other aspects such as configuring Active/Active VPN Gateway, BGP, setting up required Route Tables (UDRs) will need to be done manually.

 ```bash